How to Answer the 31 Most Common Interview Questions

 15. “Do you prefer working independently or on a team?”

+This is a common question when a hiring manager wants to assess whether you will be a good fit, culturally.
 Be as honest as possible when you respond to this, but make sure it’s clear you’re comfortable working collaboratively and on your own.
 Companies want to hire people who are fun and easy to work with -- but also those who can manage whatever they need to on their own.

 16. “How do you deal with pressure and stress?”